ekeilty17/ekeilty17.github.io/_posts/miscellaneous-collection/2025-09-03-things-ive-learned-about-exercise-and-weight-loss.md

 ### If You are New to Exercising, Just Start Doing Anything

-If you start looking online or on social media you will get bombarded with fitness advice and exercise regiments.
+If you start looking online or on social media you will get bombarded with fitness advice and exercise regimens.
 If you are completely or relatively new to going to the gym, the truth is that none of that matters.
 All that matters is that you **do something on a regular basis**.

 The what does not matter - running, cycling, swimming, yoga, pilates, calisthenics.
 The best exercise is the exercise that you 1) somewhat enjoy, 2) will do consistently, and 3) will do it with some level of intensity.

 ### Start Small - Building Muscle and Endurance Takes Time

 You're not going to see results overnight.
 This is a marathon not a sprint.
 Furthermore, there is no need to go all out.
 If you have never exercised then you should not be running for an hour followed up by intense weight lifting.
 Just walk on the treadmill for 30 mins while watching a movie/tv show/youtube video (or however long you can walk for).
 If that's too hard, walk for less.
 If that's too easy, walk for longer.
 And continue building up.
 Do push-ups and body-weight squats (however many you can do).
-If they become to easy, you can start looking up harder exercises.
+If they become too easy, you can start looking up harder exercises.

 Your body is an amazing machine.
 If you do a particular movement consistently, it will grow muscle to make you better at that movement.
 If you can find the intensity sweet spot of pushing yourself sufficiently without overdoing it, the sky is the limit.